federicomarini/simrec/README.md

 ```

 ### Contact
-For additional details regarding the functions of **simrec**, please consult the documentation or write an email to ingel@uni-mainz.de.
+For additional details regarding the functions of **simrec**, please consult the documentation.